This Woman’s Response To Mugabe’s Resignation Went Viral — Now She Wonders How Long The Joy Will Last

 The day after both videos appeared online, Musvaburi took to Facebook Live to apologize for her behavior.

 “Personally, I was very excited.
 I was happy he was gone.
-It wasn’t the right way to act, it wasn’t the right way to do it,” she said in the Nov.
+It wasn’t the right way to act; it wasn’t the right way to do it,” she said in the Nov.
 22 video, adding that she had also apologized directly to the hotel managers.

 “I am sorry, Zimbabwe, for those people who follow me and are disappointed at me for acting like that.
 But, look, he’s a man that I wasn’t happy with,” she added.